bbauska/UC-Davis-JS-Basics/readme.md

   title="Add class fadeinimg and keyframes fadein to styles.css" alt="Add class fadeinimg and keyframes fadein to styles.css." />
 </p>
-I'm going to add a class called fadeinimg.
+I&apos;m going to add a class called fadeinimg.
 What is that class going to do?
-It's going to, come over here and see here.
-We're going to run an animation called fade in over two seconds.
+It&apos;s going to, come over here and see here.
+We&apos;re going to run an animation called fade in over two seconds.
 Two seconds is slow, you can make it one second, you can make it even slower.
-I'm making it slow so you can really see it taking factors as we do this, but you could make it run a little bit faster.
+I&apos;m making it slow so you can really see it taking factors as we do this, but you could make it run a little bit faster.
-Animation, and then we want to do fade in over two seconds, and that's fine.
+Animation, and then we want to do fade in over two seconds, and that&apos;s fine.
-Then down here, we're going to have a function that will allow us to fade it in, enact keyframes function called fade in, so these two names have to match.
+Then down here, we&apos;re going to have a function that will allow us to fade it in, enact keyframes function called fade in, so these two names have to match.
-We'll add at keyframes, fade in, and then we're going to go from opacity zero to opacity one.
-It's a very simple animation.
+We&apos;ll add at keyframes, fade in, and then we&apos;re going to go from opacity zero to opacity one.
+It&apos;s a very simple animation.
 You can make much more complex animations using this; fade in from opacity zero to opacity one.

-You've saved that, and make sure you have this in here correctly.
-Because when we add an image on top of the other one, we're going to add this class to it, and then this class is going to run this fade in at keyframes fade in here, which will start at zero and then go to one.
-So it'll come in completely transparent and then fade into one, which is completely opaque, over two seconds.
-That's what's going to actually create that crossfade effect.
+You&apos;ve saved that, and make sure you have this in here correctly.
+Because when we add an image on top of the other one, we&apos;re going to add this class to it, and then this class is going to run this fade in at keyframes fade in here, which will start at zero and then go to one.
+So it&apos;ll come in completely transparent and then fade into one, which is completely opaque, over two seconds.
+That&apos;s what&apos;s going to actually create that crossfade effect.
-None of this is being done in JavaScript itself, and that's actually great because you can do this kind of thing in JavaScript, but it's much more efficient to do it in CSS.
+None of this is being done in JavaScript itself, and that&apos;s actually great because you can do this kind of thing in JavaScript, but it&apos;s much more efficient to do it in CSS.
 If you do it in CSS, then you can take advantage.

-The browser will take advantage of the GPU, the graphics processing unit of whatever computer or device you're using, whereas if you do it in plain JavaScript, it's just the normal CPU.
+The browser will take advantage of the GPU, the graphics processing unit of whatever computer or device you&apos;re using, whereas if you do it in plain JavaScript, it&apos;s just the normal CPU.
-The GPU is really optimized to handle this kind of thing, so it'll be nice and smooth and work much better if we can do the actual animation in CSS.
+The GPU is really optimized to handle this kind of thing, so it&apos;ll be nice and smooth and work much better if we can do the actual animation in CSS.
-We're frequently going to do that with JavaScript, where we use JavaScript to trigger CSS animations.
-Although we can do the animations directly in JavaScript, whenever we can use it to trigger CSS animations, it's better for performance across all kinds of devices.
+We&apos;re frequently going to do that with JavaScript, where we use JavaScript to trigger CSS animations.
+Although we can do the animations directly in JavaScript, whenever we can use it to trigger CSS animations, it&apos;s better for performance across all kinds of devices.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->